SU-SWS/hai-annual-report/README.md

 ## Netlify Basics
 - The Netlify site is directly connected to this repo through Github.
-- When code is merged into the branch configured as the Netlify base/deploy branch for the site, Netlify deploys the code to the live site.
+- When code is merged into the branch configured as the Netlify Production branch for the site, Netlify deploys the code to the live site.
-- The active year's website branch is configured as the Netlify base/deploy branch.
+- The active year's website branch is configured as the Netlify Production branch.
 - The `/public` directory is where the static site files are (it is the `docroot` in other words).
     - The repo root is for Netlify configuration files.

 ### Making a new deployment
-1. Fetch the latest code for the active year's branch
+1. Fetch the latest code for the currently active year's branch
 1. Create a new branch for your changes
 1. Make changes
     - If supplied with new site files don't copy them over the existing files in the branch -- wipe the `/public` directory and replace with new files.